 Lab location: E&T C 160

-We are a research group in the Department of Chemistry and Biochemistry at California State University, Los Angeles.
-Our research revolves around the characterization of complex chemical mixtures via state-of-the-art techniques, inlcuding two-dimensional gas chromatography and high-resolution mass spectrometry.
-Our ultimate objective is to gain a fundamental understanding of how the chemical composition influences the properties of complex chemical mixtures at the molecular level.
-Additionally, we specialize in the analysis of microplastics, which is an emerging field with important environmental implications.
-Through our work, we strive to make a positive impact on society by contributing to the development of sustainable solutions.
+The Complex Chemical Composition Analysis Lab focuses on characterizing complex chemical mixtures using advanced techniques such as two-dimensional gas chromatography and high-resolution mass spectrometry.
+Our goal is to understand how chemical composition affects molecular properties and to advance the analysis of microplastics, an emerging field with significant environmental impact.
+Through this work, we aim to make a positive impact on society by contributing to the development of sustainable solutions.

 Lead Researcher: Prof. Petr Vozka